Aims and Topic

 Higher education dropout — Overcoming a pessimistic perspective

-Organized and chaired by Dr. Frauke Peter & Fabian Trennt (both DZHW)
+Organised and chaired by Dr. Frauke Peter & Fabian Trennt (both DZHW)

 Dropout is considered an individual failure with high costs inflicted on society in many European countries.
 Reducing dropout rates is considered crucial to meet the growing demand for high-skilled labour in the face of the declining numbers of students or graduates due to demographic change.
 With regard to this perspective, it is not surprising that research on higher education dropout has long focused on the causes of dropout.
 Recently, this strand of research has been supplemented with modern machine learning approaches to (better) predict dropout, as well as studies that try to identify measures to enhance study success.
 With this session, we want to draw a holistic picture of the issue of higher education dropout, overcoming the pessimistic perspectives that formally uncompleted studies have negative consequences in the labour market, while they might also carry future employment chances rather than risks.